alanng10/class-lang/Docue/Article/Compute/a.md

 Set dest var with the value of 1 if sourceA var value is less than the value of sourceB var value.
 Otherwise, set dest var with the value of 0 if not less.
 Syntax: ble dest, sourceA, sourceB

+## Add
+Set dest var with the value of two complement add of sourceA var and sourceB var.
+Syntax: add dest, sourceA, sourceB